Biden’s new student loan relief plan — and its legal challenges — face a long road

 “I do think that any plan that comes out of this process will be on really solid legal ground.
 That said, the issue has clearly become highly politicized, and we saw a number of ideological-driven challenges last plan, and so we could see those again,” said Shafroth, whose organization filed an amicus brief in support of Biden’s first forgiveness attempt.

-If all goes well, the plan could be finalized in the spring or summer of 2024, she said.
+If all goes well, the plan could be finalized in the spring or summer of next year, she said.

 Biden’s now-defunct plan moved quickly under the HEROES Act, which was tied to emergency authority during the pandemic.
-He announced it in August, lawsuits began within weeks and the Supreme Court scheduled the case so they could decide it this term.
+Lawsuits began within weeks of its announcement last August, and the Supreme Court scheduled the case so it could be decided this term.

 There are concerns among debt relief advocates that the timeline of the new plan and its opponents could run through the next election, meaning its fate could ultimately be up to who wins the presidency.